simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2007-07-21
+<br />**Date image released:**  2006-12-27
+<br />**This image is owned by:**  Russell Croman
-<br />**Title of the image:**  Infrared Andromeda
+<br />**Title of the image:**  IC 5067: Emission Nebula Close-up
-<br />**Description for the image:**  This wide, detailed Spitzer Space Telescope view features infrared light from dust (red) and old stars (blue) in Andromeda, a massive spiral galaxy a mere 2.5 million light-years away.
-In fact, with over twice the diameter of our own Milky Way, Andromeda is the largest nearby galaxy.
-Andromeda's population of bright young stars define its sweeping spiral arms in visible light images, but here the infrared view clearly follows the lumpy dust lanes heated by the young stars as they wind even closer to the galaxy's core.
-Constructed to explore Andromeda's infrared brightness and stellar populations, the full mosaic image is composed of about 3,000 individual frames.
-Two smaller companion galaxies, NGC 205 (below) and M32 (above) are also included in the combined fields.
-The data confirm that Andromeda (aka M31) houses around 1 trillion stars, compared to 4 hundred billion for the Milky Way.
+<br />**Description for the image:**  This amazing skyscape lies along a bright ridge of emission in IC 5067, also known as The Pelican Nebula.
+Appropriately, the Pelican Nebula itself is part of a much larger, complex star-forming region about 2,000 light-years away in the high flying constellation Cygnus, the Swan.
+Cosmic dust clouds that span light-years seem to rise like mountains in the mist in this natural color view, recorded through broadband filters to produce an analogy to human color vision.
+The fantastic shapes are sculpted by winds and radiation from a hot, massive stars and the dominant red emission is due to atomic hydrogen gas.
+Placing your cursor on the image will bring up a false color image of the nebula made through narrowband filters that also map specific emission from sulfur and oxygen atoms.
+The mapped color image reveals even more details of the cosmic clouds and their composition.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0707/m31-irac_f.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0612/ic5067_croman_natural.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).